hasanmoudud/geocompr/main.md

 <p class="caption">(\#fig:raster-crs)Examples of geographic (WGS 84; left) and projected (NAD83 / UTM zone 12N; right) and coordinate systems for a raster data type</p>
 </div>

-We will expand on CRSs and how to project from one CRS to another in much more detail in chapter \@ref(transform).
+We will expand on CRSs and how to project from one CRS to another in much more detail in chapter \@ref(reproj-geo-data).
 <!-- comparing projections? == -->
 <!-- - st_as_sf(x, coords = c("x","y")) -->
 <!-- - st_bbox -->